diablourbano/HobbesUI/README.md

 import 'screens/Login/Login.hobbes.js';
 ```

-_`*.hobbes.js` extension is just a suggestion to differentiate your source code files from your `HobbesUI` files, you could use any convention but be consistent_
+_`*.hobbes.js` extension is just a suggestion to differentiate your source code files from your `hobbesui` files, you could use any convention but be consistent_

-You need to set your app to recognize *HobbesUI* as part of your app:
+You need to set your app to recognize *hobbesui* as part of your app:

-If you want to include *HobbesUI* as part of your routes, then
+If you want to include *hobbesui* as part of your routes, then

 ```
-import { HobbesFlow } from 'HobbesUI';
+import { HobbesFlow } from 'hobbesui';
 ```

 and set it on any part of your app route you consider relevant and configure your app to be able to access it.

-If you want to render `HobbesUI` standalone, then replace the root of your app with `HobbesFlow`.
+If you want to render `hobbesui` standalone, then replace the root of your app with `HobbesFlow`.

 ## Use it
-*HobbesUI* follows the` Lego concept` idea - there’re several ways to call it, I like to call it like that, you can read my position on that
+*hobbesui* follows the` Lego concept` idea - there’re several ways to call it, I like to call it like that, you can read my position on that
 topic [here](https://www.diablourbano.com/the-lego-concept/), you can find a lot of literature on the componentization subject - and renders
 a View with your screen or component plus a nagivation drawer which allows you to categorize your components, i.e. components
 (buttons, labels, colors, etc) scenes (think of the presentational side of an screen).

 ```
 import React from 'react';
-import { Hobbes } from 'HobbesUI';
+import { Hobbes } from 'hobbesui';
 import MyComponent from './myComponent';

 Hobbes.add({